3x-haust/Python_Ezy_API/README.md

 ### What is a Service?

 In Ezy API, a **Service** is a core component that handles requests and performs business logic.
-It plays a similar role to Controllers or Services in [Nest.js](https://nestjs.com), but Ezy API is designed to allow you to configure APIs with just services in a more concise and intuitive way.
+It serves a similar role to Controllers or Services in [Nest.js](https://nestjs.com), but Ezy API is designed so that services alone can sufficiently compose APIs in a more concise and intuitive way.

 ### Service Structure

-A service is created by inheriting from the `EzyService` class.
+Services are created by inheriting from the `EzyService` class.
 Below is an example of a basic service:
 > **Tip**
 >
-> You can create a service using ```$ ezy g res user```
+> Services can be generated using ```$ ezy g res user```

 ```python
 # app_service.py